 The Board of Directors – Who’s who?

 The National Liberal Club is owned by the members.
 There are 1,950 of us at the start of 2022 and, collectively, we are the Club’s sovereign body – expressing our will through the Club’s Annual General Meeting and the General Committee, which we all elect.
-GC members are profiled separately: click here
+GC members are profiled separately on the General Committee page.

 Club members are now also the sole shareholders in the limited Company, called National Liberal Club Ltd – formed in 1978, which manages all the day-to-day operations of the Club, runs its various services and also employs all the staff.

 Set out below, the Company’s Board of Directors tell us a little about themselves.
 The Board includes the Club’s Chair, Vice-Chair, Treasurer and Chief Executive, alongside voluntary independent Directors appointed for their wide range of professional expertise from the Club membership.
 There is currently one vacancy.

 The working relationship between Club and Company has been under review, following the Club’s recent purchase of the controlling share in the Company from the Robson Charitable Trust – which saved the Club from financial ruin in the 1970s.
 The Club and the Board continue to work towards establishing working practises that produce the best outcomes for the Club and its members.
 So here is what you need to know about the Board of Directors.

 A Club member for nearly two decades, I chaired the Membership Committee then became an independent Director of the Company, The National Liberal Club Ltd, and was chosen to chair the Board two years later, in 2020.
 I am determined to do all I can to make the Club even more successful and a place that members really value.